Establishing a Pecan Orchard

 The importance of good soil for pecan production cannot be overemphasized.
 An understanding of root growth in relation to soil conditions is helpful in selecting the orchard location.
 Pecan root growth increases sharply in the spring, peaks in late May/early June, and declines gradually until mid-September, when it decreases sharply.
 Root growth continues at low levels into the winter months.
 Due to soil temperature effects, root growth increases with soil depth as the season progresses.
 Root growth will generally not occur below soil temperatures of 65° F. Pecan root growth is most limited by poor subsoil drainage.

 In a favorable soil environment, pecan root systems are distributed throughout a large soil volume.
 Root spread can be twice that of the branches and extend into areas beneath the canopy of adjacent trees.
-Most pecan roots are concentrated in the top 6 to 18 inches of soil and are most dense near branch tips.
+Most pecan roots are concentrated in the top 6 to 18 in. of soil and are most dense near branch tips.

 While pecans can be produced over a wide range of soil types and conditions, reports indicate that for best rooting and good production, soils should be deep, fertile and well-drained, with good water holding capacity.
 Pecans tend to prefer soils with a sandy loam texture and a clay subsoil.
 A permeable clay subsoil aids in water holding capacity without water-logging the root zone.
 Light textured soils with low water holding capacity require adequate irrigation for consistent pecan production.
-The water table should remain 6 feet below the soil surface for good pecan growth.
+The water table should remain 6 ft below the soil surface for good pecan growth.
 Shallow water tables limit rooting zones, which limits available water during a prolonged drought.

 Upland soils, such as those found in Georgia, can support productive orchards; however, they are not high in natural fertility and nutrient amendments must be applied.
-These soils also tend to be highly acidic and require lime to adjust the soil pH to the 6.5-7.0 range.
-A suitable upland soil should have a well-drained topsoil at least 30 to 36 inches deep.
+These soils also tend to be highly acidic and require lime to adjust the soil pH to the 6.5–7.0 range.
+A suitable upland soil should have a well-drained topsoil at least 30 to 36 in. deep.

 Orchard site topography should be level or gently sloping and free of areas that hold water.
-Nearly-level ground can aid in more efficient harvest and management.
+Nearly level ground can aid in more efficient harvest and management.
 Gentle slopes help with air drainage.
 Disease problems can be more problematic when low-lying land restricts airflow, so plant pecan varieties that are susceptible to pecan scab on areas of high ground.
 Cold air settles in protected or low-lying areas, making trees planted in such locations more prone to cold injury.
 Steeply sloped land may lead to erosion problems and increased equipment hazards.
 Surface water should drain quickly from the land after heavy rains.
 Standing water in the orchard will cause waterlogging, which deprives pecan roots of oxygen.
 Trees growing in such areas are stressed and will normally decline in productivity and eventually die.

 Land Preparation